mattlqx/k8s-tray/README.md

 | 🟡 Yellow | Warning | Some pods pending, creating, or terminating |
 | 🔴 Red | Critical | Failed pods, crashes, or other critical issues |
 | ⚫ Gray | Unknown | Unable to connect or determine status |

+## Platform-specific Notes

+### Windows

+K8s Tray is designed for optimal Windows integration with proper ICO format icons for full system tray compatibility.

+#### Making the Icon Visible

+On Windows, the k8s-tray icon may be hidden in the notification area overflow by default.
+To make it always visible:

+1. **Find the hidden icon**: Look for the `^` arrow icon in your system tray and click it to see hidden icons
+2. **Pin the icon**: Drag the K8s Tray icon from the hidden area to the visible tray area
+3. **Configure Windows settings**:
+   - Right-click on an empty area of the taskbar
+   - Select "Taskbar settings"
+   - Click "Select which icons appear on the taskbar"
+   - Find "k8s-tray" and turn it "On"

+#### Troubleshooting Windows Icon Issues

+If the icon is not visible or the app doesn't appear in the taskbar settings:

+1. **Check if the app is running**: Look in Task Manager for `k8s-tray.exe`
+2. **Run with administrative privileges**: Try running as administrator (right-click → "Run as administrator")
+3. **Restart Windows Explorer**:
+   - Press `Ctrl+Shift+Esc` to open Task Manager
+   - Find "Windows Explorer" and click "Restart"
+4. **Check Windows version compatibility**: Ensure you're using a supported Windows version (Windows 10/11)
+5. **Antivirus interference**: Some antivirus software may block system tray integration

+The application includes helpful tooltips and a "Help" menu item on Windows with detailed instructions.

+For more information, visit Microsoft's guide: [How to customize the taskbar notification area](https://support.microsoft.com/en-us/windows/how-to-customize-the-taskbar-notification-area)

+### macOS

+The application appears in the macOS menu bar and should be visible by default.
+If you don't see it, check if your menu bar is full and consider reducing the number of menu bar items.

+### Linux

+System tray behavior varies by desktop environment.
+Some older desktop environments may require additional packages like `snixembed` to properly display the tray icon.

 ## Development